-- 5.13.
-Integration of the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes - 5.13.1 How effectively does the State Party integrate the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes?
+5.13.
+Integration of the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes

+5.13.1 - How effectively does the State Party integrate the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes?

-There are policies that are effectively implemented.
+There are policies but there are some deficiencies in their implementation.

-- 5.14.
-Use of policies and strategies agreed by the World Heritage Committee or the World Heritage General Assembly to set national policies or strategies for the protection of the cultural and natural heritage - 5.14.1 Is your State Party using policies and strategies agreed by the World Heritage Committee or the World Heritage General Assembly to set national policies or strategies for the protection of the cultural and natural heritage?
+5.14.
+Use of policies and strategies agreed by the World Heritage Committee or the World Heritage General Assembly to set national policies or strategies for the protection of the cultural and natural heritage

+5.14.1 - Is your State Party using policies and strategies agreed by the World Heritage Committee or the World Heritage General Assembly to set national policies or strategies for the protection of the cultural and natural heritage?
-UNESCO World Heritage Policy or Strategy No Yes 5.14.1.1 Policy Document on the Impacts of Climate Change on World Heritage Properties ×

-5.14.1.2 Strategy for Reducing Risks from Disasters at World Heritage Properties × 5.14.1.3 World Heritage Capacity Building Strategy × 5.14.1.4 World Heritage Sustainable Development Policy ×
+UNESCO World Heritage Policy or Strategy No Yes 5.14.1.1 Policy Document on the Impacts of Climate Change on World Heritage Properties × 5.14.1.2 Strategy for Reducing Risks from Disasters at World Heritage Properties × 5.14.1.3 World Heritage Capacity Building Strategy × 5.14.1.4 World Heritage Sustainable Development Policy ×

 5.14.2 - Is the implementation of multilateral agreements, programmes and World Heritage policies and strategies coordinated and integrated into the development of national policies for the conservation, protection and presentation of cultural and natural heritage?
 There is adequate coordination and integration of the implementation of these multilateral agreements, Programmes and World Heritage policies and strategies into national policies.

-- 5.15.
-Specific national policies developed using World Heritage policies and strategies - 5.15.1 Please give details of specific national policies developed using World Heritage policies and strategies - 5.16.
-Comments on General Policy Development (Questions 5.1 to 5.15)
+5.15.
+Specific national policies developed using World Heritage policies and strategies

+5.15.1 - Please give details of specific national policies developed using World Heritage policies and strategies